Not yet available. We’re building this with design partners — talk to us about the partner program.

 Generate summaryExternal-processor & ESG evidence FAQ

 Typically external-processor and supplier documents such as subprocessor lists, supplier codes of conduct, data-handling statements, and ESG-related disclosures.
-You request the items, the supplier responds, and each one is captured into the supplier profile with a date.
+In the design, you request the items, the supplier responds, and each one is captured into the supplier profile with a date.

-No. DPAFlow organizes ESG-related disclosures that you collect from suppliers.
-It does not verify, rate, or score ESG performance and it does not issue a compliance verdict — your team reviews the collected documents and decides what they mean.
+No. The module is designed to organize ESG-related disclosures that you collect from suppliers.
+It will not verify, rate, or score ESG performance and it will not issue a compliance verdict — your team reviews the collected documents and decides what they mean.

-How does this link to our vendor records?
+How would this link to our vendor records?

-Each external-processor profile can be linked to the vendor record you already monitor, so collected supplier evidence and ongoing change monitoring point at the same supplier.
-See the product page for how monitoring and evidence fit together.
+The plan is for each external-processor profile to link to the vendor record you already monitor, so collected supplier evidence and ongoing change monitoring point at the same supplier.
+See the product page for what monitoring and evidence do today.